ClickCease

 Zolpidem is the generic name for Ambien, a medication prescribed for treating insomnia.
 So if you hear of Zolpidem addiction, it is identical to Ambien addiction.
 It is considered a sedative-hypnotic and has been shown to be an addictive substance.
 Doctors often prescribe Ambien to help with short-term insomnia, but many patients begin taking it long-term.
 Often, they do not realize they are addicted to the medication until they stop taking it and withdrawal symptoms begin.

-How Ambien Addictions Develop
+How Do Ambien Addictions Develop?

 Ambien is typically prescribed by doctors to treat occasional insomnia for a length of up to ten nights.
 The medication works by slowing brain activity, which in turn makes a person drowsy.
 Found to have fewer side effects than its counterparts, Ambien has become a popular medication used to treat insomnia.